Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Conclusion

 \section{Conclusion}

 In this work, to tackle the challenges of nuanced context understanding and multimodal semantic fusion in hateful video detection, we propose a novel Reasoning-Aware Multimodal Fusion framework.
-This framework consists of two core components: (1) Adversarial Reasoning, which generates complementary hate/non-hate perspectives through a structured three-stage VLM process, providing contextually grounded semantic information that avoids the limitations of direct reasoning and CoT approaches.
+This framework consists of two core components: (1) {Contrastive} Reasoning, which generates complementary hate/non-hate perspectives through a structured three-stage VLM process, providing contextually grounded semantic information that avoids the limitations of direct reasoning and CoT approaches.
 (2) A novel fusion mechanism comprising Local-Global Context Fusion that captures both local salient cues and global temporal structures, and Semantic Cross-Attention that enables fine-grained multimodal semantic interaction.
-Extensive experiments on two benchmarks demonstrate the strong detection ability and generalizability of RAMF, providing a promising solution to context-aware hateful video detection. \begin{acks} This work was supported by the Alan Turing Institute and DSO National Laboratories Framework Grant Funding. \end{acks}
+Extensive experiments on two benchmarks demonstrate the strong detection ability and generalizability of RAMF, providing a promising solution to context-aware hateful video detection.